mailchimp/content-style-guide/08-writing-technical-content.html.md

 **Consistency**

-- Use the labels and terminology used in the MailChimp app.
+- Use the labels and terminology used in the Mailchimp app.
 - Use specific, active verbs for certain tasks.
 - Choose basic words and phrases to facilitate consistency across translated content.